 You can’t really go wrong with any of the beaches along Jervis Bay, but the absolute best-of-the-best is Hyams Beach.
-According to the Guinness Book of World Records, Hyams is said to have the ‘whitest sand in the world’ and having been almost blinded by it firsthand, we would have to agree!
+According to the Guinness Book of World Records, Hyams is said to have the ‘whitest sand in the world’ and have been almost blinded by it firsthand.
+We would have to agree!

-The only thing that could be as impressive as the white sand, is the array of blue and green shades of water.
-Jervis Bay is also a favorite for whales during migrating season, and you are likely to see dolphins there throughout the year.
+The only thing that could be as impressive as the white sand is the array of blue and green water shades.
+Jervis Bay is also a favorite for whales during the migrating season, and you are likely to see dolphins there throughout the year.

 Grab your sunscreen, roll out your towel, and soak up the relaxed vibes on the best-unspoiled beaches along the south coast of New South Wales!

 Australia’s Great Ocean Road is one of the best places to visit in Australia and follows one of the most iconic stretches of coastline in the world.